openbsd/xenocara/lib/mesa/docs/isl/formats.rst

 array layout is used, the components are stored sequentially in an array of the given encoding.
-For instance, if the data is encoded in an 8-bit RGBA array format the data is stored in an array of type :c:type:`uint8_t` where the blue component of the :c:expr:`i`'th color value is accessed as:
+For instance, if the data is encoded in an 8-bit RGBA array format the data is stored in an array of type :c:type:`uint8_t` where the blue component of the `i`'th color value is accessed as:

 .. code-block:: C